wawesomeNOGUI/MathMusings/README.md

 ${\displaystyle \arccos{ \frac{\mathbf {a} \cdot \mathbf {b}}{\|\mathbf {a} \|\ \|\mathbf {b}\|} } = \theta}$

+Oh, also physics.
+I didn't really have physics class in high school, so it was a little bit of a shock to me in college.
+You use a lot of algebra in physics.
+It is really cool solving physics problems and it is very helpful to have a strong algebra background.
+And algebra, or figuring, really shows up everywhere, though I often didn't notice because many problems that show up in computer science or otherwise feel different or are easier to solve than textbook math problems.
+So getting good at textbook problems is helpful for solving many simpler problems that show up in physics or coding with great confidence.

 # Courses
 All of calculus is very good algebra practice.
 This means through these courses you get very good at manipulating equations to solve for certain variables, transforming complex equations into a simpler equivalent form, and noticing patterns to quickly solve equations e.g. factoring, completing the square.